NicolasMassart/pantheon/docs/Alethio/Lite-Network-Monitor.md

 # Alethio EthStats Lite Network Monitor

-Use the [Alethio EthStats Lite Network Monitor](https://github.com/Alethio?utf8=%E2%9C%93&q=ethstats&type=&language=javascript) to have a live view of private networks health by displaying real time and historical statistics about the network and nodes.
+Use the [Alethio EthStats Lite Network Monitor](https://github.com/Alethio?utf8=%E2%9C%93&q=ethstats&type=&language=javascript) to have a live view of private network health by displaying real time and historical statistics about the network and nodes.

 The lite version supports in-memory persistence or using Redis to persist a fixed number of blocks